-The New Agrarian Center is a not-for-profit organization dedicated to building a healthy, sustainable and socially-just local food system in Northeast Ohio.
-Their work began in 2001 and has touched tens of thousands of people through their on-farm education programs conducted at the George Jones Farm & Nature Preserve and through the City Fresh program by distributing nutritious, locally-grown produce to low-income neighborhoods in the region.
+The New Agrarian Center is the name of our not-for-profit organization, City Fresh and the George Jones Farm & Nature Preserve are our two core programs (think brands for a corporate analogy).
+Since 2001, the NAC has been dedicated to building a healthy, sustainable and socially-just local food system in Northeast Ohio.
+We have impacted tens of thousands of people through our on-farm education programs and distribution of nutritious, locally-grown produce to low-income neighborhoods in the region.